Chapman suspended 3 games for throwing at Rays player | Sports-Games

 New York Yankees closer Aroldis Chapman was suspended three games for throwing at Tampa Bay Rays batter Mike Brosseau on Tuesday night, Major League Baseball announced Wednesday.
 Yankees manager Aaron Boone and Rays skipper Kevin Cash were each suspended one game, Boone as a result of Chapman's actions and Cash for his ejection and postgame comments.
 Boone and Cash will serve their suspensions Wednesday in the series -- and season -- finale between the teams.

-Chapman's suspension will also begin Wednesday night if he chooses not to appeal.
+ESPN reported that Chapman is appealing his suspension and is available to pitch Wednesday.
+"It was never my intention to hit anybody," he said, per ESPN's Marly Rivera.
 Chapman's first pitch to Brosseau with two outs in the ninth inning whizzed past Brosseau's head, and umpires met before issuing warnings to both benches in the latest incident between the American League East rivals.

 Chapman struck out Brosseau to end it, and Brosseau began walking toward the visiting dugout before turning back to exchange words with someone on the Yankees.
 The dugouts and benches emptied and players gathered near home plate, but they mostly kept their distance before dispersing to their respective clubhouses.
 New York's 5-3 win snapped a six-game losing streak to Tampa Bay.
 It was Chapman's first save of the season.